 On May 26, 2022, the Company's Board of Directors approved the 2022 Employee Stock Purchase Plan (the ESPP).
 The Company's ESPP has a six-month offering period and a 15% purchase discount based on market prices on specified dates for 2023.
-The maximum number of shares of the Company's common stock that may be issued under the ESPP shall not exceed 797,724 shares of the Company's common stock (the "Initial Share Reserve"), plus the number of shares of the Company's common stock that may be added to the ESPP annually each year for a period of up to 10 years.
-Additional shares added to the ESPP on an annual basis is equal to the lesser of 1% of the total number of shares of the Company's capital stock on December 31st of the preceding calendar year and the Initial Share Reserve.
+The maximum number of shares of the Company's common stock that may be issued under the ESPP shall not exceed is equal to the sum of 797,724 shares (the "Initial Share Reserve") of the Company's common stock (the "Initial Share Reserve"), plus the number of shares of the Company's common stock that may be added to the ESPP annually each year for a period of up to 10 years.
+Additional shares added to the ESPP on an annual basis is equal to the lesser of 1% of the total number of shares of the Company's capital stock on December 31st the last day of the immediately preceding calendar year and the Initial Share Reserve.